Medical school is scary.

 The medical student impostor syndrome had never been stronger or more discouraging.
 I was so afraid about faculty finding out about me and dropping me from the program.
 The impostor syndrome I experienced was extremely debilitating and, at some point, it handicapped my performance in my rotation.
 I even doubted the way I walked; I constantly looked at my badge to make sure it said Ana Meza-Rochin and not someone else’s name.
 I even told some doctors that I would rather shadow and observe instead of seeing a patient on my own because I felt so afraid and incapable of doing so whereas, a few months back, I would have fought to be given the responsibility and opportunity to show them what I could do.
 I was not that brave girl who fought until she reached her dreams anymore.
 I was a different person.

-Thankfully, I had great preceptors who taught me with patience and made me feel comfortable doing basic tasks such as finding a baby’s heartbeat with Doppler ultrasound, measuring fundal height or asking simple OB questions.
-Later, I was sent to see a new OB patient by myself.
+Thankfully, I had great preceptors who taught me with patience and made me feel comfortable doing basic tasks such as finding a baby’s heartbeat with Doppler ultrasound, measuring fundal height or asking simple obstetrics questions.
+Later, I was sent to see a new obstetrics patient by myself.
 She had a Hispanic last name, and her mother accompanied her.
 When I walked into the room the patient spoke to me in English, and I followed along.
 I did the typical questions and physical exam, and then the midwife came to see the patient.

 As the midwife asked the patient about information in the chart, the patient’s mother, who had been carefully observing me and looking at my badge, whispered to me, “Do you speak Spanish?”